Online Tips

 Using a transparent file for spacing

 A really interesting layout tool is having a 1x1 pixel transparent .gif file to use as a spacer.
-Mine is called clearspacer.gif (don't click that ...
-I made a link of it if you want to copy it with Save Target/Link As... from the popup menu) and I use it extensively throughout my website (view the source of this page to see).
+Mine is called clear.gif (right click and choose Save Link As... from the popup menu) and I use it extensively throughout my website (view the source of this page and search for "clear.gif" to see).
 The way to use it is to place it where you need to define some space between things and set the height or width to whatever you need to create the empty space.
-For example, if you want a blank line that is more or less than what you get with the <p> tag, use the spacer file between two <br> tags.
+For example, if you want a blank line that is more or less than what you get with the <p> tag, use the spacer file between two <br> as in the example below.

 Using the <p> tag for line spacing produces this: